kubernetes/enhancements/keps/sig-apps/4212-declarative-node-maintenance/README.md

 Similar to [DaemonSets](#daemonset-controller), static pods should be tied to the node lifecycle because they typically run critical workloads where availability is paramount.
-Therefore, the kubelet should respond to the Evacuation only if there is a NodeMaintenance happening on that node and the `Static` pod is in the `drainTargets`.
+Therefore, the kubelet should respond to the EvictionRequest only if there is a NodeMaintenance happening on that node and the `Static` pod is in the `drainTargets`.
 For example, if we observe the following
 NodeMaintenance: